shreevershith/twinmind-copilot/README.md

 Also: CLARIFY is tightened to "technical term, acronym, or domain-specific assumption" and explicitly forbidden from flagging common idioms, because otherwise the model latches onto phrases like "touch base" and produces weak cards.

 A final selection rule tells the model to focus on the most recent part of the transcript and not re-flag claims already covered in earlier batches.
-This pairs with a client-side slice (see Context windows below) that sends only the last 3 transcript entries, so the opening statement of a meeting doesn't get re-suggested every 30 s as the conversation moves on.
+The rule alone is toothless, because each `/api/suggestions` call is stateless and the model has no memory of its own prior output.
+To make the rule effective, the client sends the last two batches' previews back with every request; the server appends them to the prompt as an explicit "already suggested, do NOT repeat these" block.
+Combined with a transcript slice limited to the last 3 entries (see Context windows below), this prevents the opening statement of a meeting from being re-suggested every 30 s as the conversation moves on.

 ### 2. Detailed-answer prompt (`DEFAULT_DETAIL_ANSWER_PROMPT`)